Dino-Riders: Toys

 In total, there were four series of Dino-Riders toys: Series 1 (1988), Series 2 (1989), Series 3 and Ice Age (1990).
-The Ice Age line focused on Ice age mammals rather than dinosaurs.
+The Ice Age line focused on ice age mammals rather than dinosaurs.

 The larger toys in the range also had a motorized walking action with the dinosaur's head swaying from side to side.
 Each Rulon faction toy came with a different self-automated trap.

-The dinosaurs were acclaimed for their highly detailed bodies and color, and impressed the Smithsonian Institution, who contacted Tyco to reproduce the dinosaurs (without the motorized mechanisms and wheels) for their "Dinosaur and other Prehistoric Reptile Collection".
-Dinosaur illustrator William Stout was credited for dinosaur design on the show's credits.
-Paleontologist Robert T. Bakker was hired as a consultant.
+The dinosaurs were acclaimed for their detailed bodies and color, and impressed the Smithsonian Institution, who contacted Tyco to reproduce the dinosaurs for their "Dinosaur and other Prehistoric Reptile Collection".
+Dinosaur illustrator William Stout was credited for dinosaur design on the show's credits, while paleontologist Robert T. Bakker was hired as a consultant.

 Series 1 (1988)

-The release of the first series of Dino-Riders toys was timed to coincide with the cartoon series on television.
-It initially consisted of 5 Valorian and 6 Rulon toys, along with eight 2-figure packs.
+The release of the first series of Dino-Riders toys was timed to coincide with the series.
+It initially consisted of 5 Valorian and 6 Rulon toys, along with eight two-figure packs.
 A sixth Valorian toy, Torosaurus, would be released at the end of the series.
-The Diplodocus, Torosaurus, Tyrannosaurus Rex, and Triceratops all had motorized walking mechanisms.
+The Diplodocus, Torosaurus, Tyrannosaurus rex, and Triceratops all had motorized walking mechanisms.